boldare/testing-framework/README.md

 ### pollingRate

 Polling rate isn't supported by Selenium JS bindings - on our test environment about 60-80 requests per second to Selenium Server were made.
-It isn't speading up tests execution and it's causing additional CPU usage.
+It isn't speeding up tests execution and it's causing additional CPU usage.
 This option allows to limit it to some reasonable value.

 ## Project specific settings